Shiryous/Cryptography-Algorithms/README.txt

 char* caesar_decrypt(char * cipher_text,int shift);

 /** This is a function to print encrypted string that may include non-printable characters
- * text: The text we want to prin
+ * text: The text we want to print
  */

 void print_string(char* text);